wholroyd/vscode-jinja/README.md

 ## Using

-First, you will need to install Visual Studio Code `0.10`.
+First, you will need to install Visual Studio Code `1.0.0` or higher.
 In the command palette (`cmd-shift-p`) select `Install Extension` and choose `Jinja`.

 The downside of the Jinja language is that there is no defined file extension and as such, there is no way to detect it automatically in all cases.
-This extension will look for it in two file extensions - .html and .j2.
-The .j2 file extension is heavily used with Ansible which uses the Jinja2 engine underneath.
+If you'd like to associate a file extension with this language, use the `file.association` setting as described [here](https://code.visualstudio.com/docs/languages/overview#_adding-a-file-extension-to-a-language).

+### ...as of v0.0.8

+A change was made to Visual Studio Code a while back which changed how languages are injected and used together.
+Such as using Jinja with HTML, YAML, JSON, or any other language you want to templatize.
+As a result, the extension will only highlight for the actual Jinja language or the other language, but not both.
+It's an unfortunate short term solution to give YAML and HTML options back to users until the extension can be revamped to support Jinja with any other language.

 ## Contributing